brianpendleton/lineserver/README.md

 #####How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
 The mongo preprocessing will scale to the filesize as long as you have the disk space.
 The nice thing about MongoDB is that we can use some replication and sharding to handle different use cases as the collections get larger.
+As the collection grows in size, I think we would also want to index it by rownumber which would help query performance.

 #####How will your system perform with 100 users?
 10000 users?
 1000000 users?